 Section 6.
 Electronic Communications.
-All communications that this Governance Charter requires to be made "in writing" can be made by e-mail.
+All communications that this Governance Charter these Bylaws-requires to be made "in writing" can be made by e-mail_or other written electronic communication.

 Section 7.
 Record Keeping.
 Per the Interim Rule, the CoC shall record and collect 5 years' worth of evidence that: